-The building housing the new and fully renovated Wylie Hotel was originally built in the 1920s, serving as a 58-room, 18,500-square foot extended stay hotel.
+The building housing the new and fully renovated Wylie Hotel was originally built in the 1920s as a hotel.
 The property will return the front historic portion of the building into a vibrant neighborhood restaurant and bar, Mrs. P’s Bar & Kitchen.
 The hotel provides 111 guestrooms in the Old Fourth Ward neighborhood, steps away from Ponce City Market.